Council hires new city clerk

 McCauley’s contract officially begins Wednesday, May 1.
 She will fill the position left vacant by Ellen Harne, who held the role for close to five years.

-“We were blown away by how capable, poised, intelligent and, frankly, how good [McCauley] would be for this position,” Dawson said.
+“I’ve conducted a whole lot of interviews in my bureaucratic life – that’s pretty much what bureaucrats do – and [McCauley] is one of the finest people I’ve ever interviewed,” he said.
+“We were blown away by how capable, poised, intelligent and, frankly, how good [McCauley] would be for this position.”

+Before becoming claims examiner of the aforementioned fund, she worked as claims assistant, a role that included billing, management, payroll and other skills listed on her resume, such as data entry, specifications, correspondence and communication.

-McCauley is a graduate of Montana Tech, where she received a BBA in information technology, management and marketing.
+A Helena native, McCauley graduated from Montana Tech, where she received a Bachelor of Business Administration in information technology, management and marketing.

 Fellow City Council member Bear Taylor also shared his support for McCauley, saying she is extremely familiar with claims processes.